Dilip-code584/Weather-Monitoring/README.md

 ![image](https://github.com/user-attachments/assets/2158a159-ed90-4c2d-af06-2bbef6c553a6)

-With Average Temperature(Please Use Weather_monitor1.py for this)
+With Average Temperature(Please Use Weather_monitor1.py for this, I've used the same filename with different code)
 ![image](https://github.com/user-attachments/assets/83581646-6b41-45da-9582-215363d5b778)